in ,

 One of the key benefits of regular maintenance is the prevention of damage.
 By inspecting your boat regularly, you can identify any signs of wear or damage early on.
 This allows you to address the issues promptly before they worsen.
 Regular maintenance also helps to maintain the boat’s appearance.
 By cleaning and maintaining the paint and varnish, you can keep your stitch and glue boat looking its best.

-See also Skiff Maintenance Tips
+See also Small Boat Maintenance Tips

 Cleaning and Washing the Boat